PandasThumb/pandasthumb.github.io/_posts/2021/2021-11-05-haldane-1938-biology-of-inequality.md

 <br />
 (ibid, p.
 118)</div></blockquote>

-I note that Fisher, according to Haldane a critic of the Jeffersonian ideal; Haldane, critic of Fisher's criticism; and Jefferson himself, have now all been cancelled, all for violating Jefferson's proposition concerning equality.
+I note that Fisher, according to Haldane a critic of the Jeffersonian ideal; Haldane, critic of Fisher's criticism; and Jefferson himself, have now all been canned, all for violating Jefferson's proposition concerning equality.

+References

+J.B.S.
+Haldane (1938).
+"The Biology of Inequality." pp. 113-134 of: <i>On Being the Right Size and other essays</i>, Edited by John Maynard Smith.
+Oxford: Oxford University Press, 1985.
+Originally published as Chapter 1 of <i><a href="https://www.routledge.com/Heredity-and-Politics/Haldane/p/book/9781138955141">Heredity and Politics</a></i>.
+Derived from Haldane's Muirhead Lectures given at the University of Birmingham in February and March 1937.

 -----
+Related Links

 Jerry Coyne has a good blogpost on Haldane at: https://whyevolutionistrue.com/2020/08/15/the-colorful-and-erudite-j-b-s-haldane-my-take-and-a-new-biography/